engrafa/markdown/browsers_se.md

 Just like with browsers, Google takes the reign in market share here as well, more so than in the browser market.
 Google holds roughly 92% of the market share, while the next contender, Bing, has barely 2.4%.

 ##### Examples
-Some examples of search engines are ->
+Some examples of search engines are:
 - DuckDuckGo
 - Google
 - Bing